Reader Services

 By joining our Best Sellers Club you will be automatically placed on the reserve list for the latest fiction by your favorite authors.
 Click here for more details regarding this esteemed program.

-Welcome to the Book Club in a Bag Program, brought to you by the East Meadow Public Library.
-Click here for more details regarding this exciting new program.
+Welcome to the Book Club in a Binder Program, brought to you by the East Meadow Public Library.
+Click here for more details regarding this exciting new program that will be coming soon.

 Lunch 'N Books